 WRITTEN OFF: Most vehicles with severe damage get scrapped and written off by an insurance company.
 But, there is a set procedure to inform DVLA about a write off vehicle.

 BUYING A USED CAR?
 How can you be sure you are not buying a stolen vehicle from a private seller?
 Using the DVLA stolen vehicle check free will help you ensure it is a genuine sale.

 VEHICLE GOT STOLEN?
 You must report a stolen vehicle to the police and to the insurance company.
 In some cases, you may also need to inform the DVLA.

 VIN: There are several reasons for knowing how to find a vehicle identification number.
 The guide explains 'what is a VIN' and why DVLA sometimes issue 'Q' registration numbers.

-Vehicle Registration Document Information and Categories Overview
+Vehicle Registration Document V5C Explained with Categories Overview